developer-program/engineering-track/docs/software-designs/design-principles.md

 ```

 ## Exercises

+### LSP - Square and Rectangle

+Another common example could break LSP is that `Square` cannot extend the class `Rectangle`.
+Why do you think this is so?

+Write `Square` and `Rectangle` classes to explain the possible breaking of LSP.

+Violations of LSP, in practice, is only a problem when the code using these classes make the wrong assumptions.
+However, you cannot blame the user of the classes in this case because they expected the instance of the parent to be replaceable by the instance of the child.

+### Vending Machine lab

 Review your vending machine lab so far and discuss how you can apply the design principles.
 Can we refactor our existing code?